danielharrell/does_music_move/does_music_move.md

 if to conduct it.
 We could say that both rise and fall, and do so not just in time but in space, through a discernible change of place.
 But there is a difference.
-For as I discussed earlier, we hear the change of place in the melody, such as the leap from the one-tone to the five-tone in "Twinkle, Twinkle", without having to hear any tones between.
+For as I mentioned earlier, we hear the change of place in the melody, such as the leap from the one-tone to the five-tone in "Twinkle, Twinkle", without having to hear any places, or tones, between.
 The movement happens, so we might say, *discretely*.
 By contrast, we see the hand's change of place happen *continuously*, from place to place through *all* the places between.
 And